voxel51/fiftyone/docs/source/teams/installation.rst

 the same pattern of behavior would follow when a user tries to access media in one of those three buckets.

-If a user tries to access media in `bucketZ`, it will not load, as none of the credentials provided (either default or bucket-scoped) have permissions to access that bucket.

 Additionally, it is possible to only upload bucket-scoped credentials without a default.
 Doing this would mean that users trying to load any media that is not included in the buckets that have credentials will not be able to interact with that media.

+As an example, say an Administrator removes the default credentials.

+If a user tries to access media in `bucketA`, `bucketB` or `bucketC` it will not load, as none of the credentials provided (there are only bucket-scoped credentials remaining) have permissions to access that bucket.
+However, buckets D-G would still be accessible.